 Energy Team has been actively working on developing appropriate policies and guidelines that assist in meeting long-term campus energy and carbon goals through the following initiatives:

-- Strategic Energy Management Plan (SEMP) 2020: explore potential energy demand-side management scenarios (DSM) towards achieving GHG emission goals
+- Strategic Energy Management Plan (SEMP) 2020: Explore potential energy demand-side management scenarios (DSM) towards achieving GHG emission goals and updated SEMP 2023 is being developed.

 - Energy Monitoring and Data Management Platform: Develop an intelligent data driven energy monitoring and management system for micro communities using statistical and advanced data analysis methods